 Investor Compensation Fund (ICF) is the organization with its primary goal to provide investors with protection by the means of compensation in case the investment company fails to return monetary funds and financial instruments to the investor.
 Compensation can be up to EUR 20 000.
 Please click here to find out more about ICF

-Markets in Financial Instruments Directive (MiFID, Directive 2004/39/EC) was adopted in April 2004 and came into force in November 2007.
-Its aim is to improve the competitiveness of EU financial markets by creating a single market for investment services and activities, and ensuring a high degree of harmonised protection for investors in financial instruments, such as shares, bonds, derivatives and various structured products.
+Markets in Financial Instruments Directive (MiFID, Directive 2004/39/EC) was adopted in April 2004 and was revised by MiFID II, taking effect in January 2018 .
+Its aim is to improve the competitiveness of EU financial markets by creating a single market for investment services and activities, increase transparency and ensuring a high degree of harmonized protection for investors across EU.

 Foreign Account Tax Compliance Act (“FATCA”) is a US law on the taxation of US citizens’ foreign accounts with the main goal of fighting tax avoidance by American citizens residing and working outside of the United States.